EhudKirsh/AutoHotkey-Gaming-Macros/README.md

+Do you want to fire fully-automatically in games that only let you tap or burst fire?
+These macros simulate repeated Left-Mouse Button (LMB) clicks and effectively implement full-auto firing.

-If you want to tap-fire or burst-fire with mouse left-clicks in a game that has infinite ammo but doesn't allow holding down the left mouse key for auto-fire, this macro below constantly simulates left-clicks 10 times a second.
-It activates when the ScrLk button is on (you can see its LED on your keyboard) and it stops when ScrLk is turned off.
-You can still move the mouse as usual and click on ScrLk to re-start and re-pause this macro as many times as you would like.
+For games that have infinite ammo, you can actually make use of the otherwise useless Scroll Lock (ScrLk) button.
+The macro below simulates LMB clicks when ScrLk's LED on your keyboard is on, and stop when you press ScrLk again and turn ScrLk's LED off.
+You can click on ScrLk to re-start and re-pause this macro as many times as you would like.
 ```AHK
 #Persistent ; Keeps the script running
 SetTimer, CheckScrLk, 10 ; Check every 10ms